fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 v1.0.15
 - Improvement: made child keys enumeration process unbelievably fast (if the provider is derived from ConfigurationProvider like all now existing providers, the child keys enumeration is now done with a safe hacky method accessing the Data dictionary through reflection which is unbelievably faster, otherwise the old method is used)

+v1.0.16
+- Bugfix: environment target was not passed on ProtectEnvironmentVariables while setting the encrypted variables

 # Detailed guide